Daiji256/rehype-mathml/README.md

 ## When should I use this?

-This project is useful as it renders math with MathML at compile time, which means that there is no client side JavaScript needed.
+This project is useful as it renders math with MathML at compile time, which means that no client-side JavaScript or images are needed.

 This plugin is the MathML version of other plugins like [`rehype-mathjax`][rehype-mathjax] (renders with MathJax) and [`rehype-katex`][rehype-katex] (renders with KaTeX).
+With MathML, the HTML becomes simpler and lighter.
+Additionally, it supports the use of math fonts like [Noto Math][note-math].

 ## Install